menu

 Real Estate Prices & Overview

-Northridge is an urban neighborhood (based on population density) located in Littleton, Colorado.
+Northridge is a suburban neighborhood (based on population density) located in Littleton, Colorado.

-Northridge real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
+Northridge real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Northridge neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics